bartongroup/RATS/README.md

 `install.packages("<path/to/downloaded/package>", repos = NULL, type="source")`

-The latest release can also be installed directly from Github, using the `devtools` package (but this option has a tendency to install exhaustive minor dependencies or update existing packages, so it can take a while to complete):
+The latest release can also be installed directly from Github, using the `devtools` package:

 `devtools::install_github("bartongroup/rats", ref="master")`

-For testing purposes (bug resolutions, new features), you can install the ongoing developmental version from Github:
+For testing purposes (bug resolutions, new features), you can install the on-going developmental version from Github:

 `devtools::install_github("bartongroup/rats", ref="development")`

-From `v0.6.0` onwards, release versions of RATs continue to have a 3-part release number, whereas developmental versions now have a 4-part version number.
-Despite having version numbers, developmental versions are not archived and are **not suitable** for reproducible/critical/publishable analyses.
-They may also temporarily not work correctly or at all.
-For critical analyses you should use the latest release version.
+From `v0.6.0` onwards, release versions of RATs continue to have a 3-part release number, whereas development versions now have a 4-part version number.
+Development versions are not archived and are **not suitable** for reproducible/publishable analyses.
+They may also temporarily not work correctly or not work at all.
+For important analyses you should use the latest release version.

 Eventually, we aim to make the package also available through Bioconductor.